derhansen/sf_event_mgt/Documentation/KnownProblems/Index.rst

 Known Problems
 ==============

+Known problems are listed on GitHub GitHub at https://github.com/derhansen/sf_event_mgt

-None at the moment.
-If you find a bug or have a feature request for this extension, please use the bugtracker on GitHub at https://github.com/derhansen/sf_event_mgt
+If you find a bug or have a feature request for this extension, please use the issuetracker on GitHub at https://github.com/derhansen/sf_event_mgt